 For 'disable whilst typing' This would pause the input on the touchpad for a period of time when a key is pressed and then resume after that pause period.
 If the feature is not easily enabled/visible via the GUI, then the 2nd option could be to press the F10 (fn + F10 if function lock is in use) key to temporarily 'disable the touchpad'.

 I'm using Manjaro Plasma.
 Everything is snappy and I've no problems in using any software.
 Easy, peasy.
-Watching HD video works well for me, hopping through twenty browser tabs is nice.
+Watching HD video works well for me, hopping through twenty browser tabs works nicely and without lag.

 One thing that bothered me was that shutting down the laptop ultimately required me to hold the power button until the lights went off; this somehow was fixed by installing and running the new 6.0 version of the Linux kernel; at least, that's what I think solved the problem.